yamt/toywasm/README.md

   might consider them a kind of translation:

   * Jump table.

     This is to speed up branching.
-Without this, whenever we execute branch instructions, we need to parse every instructions the branch would skip over.
+Wasm branch instruction don't have a cheap way to know the destination address to jump to.
+Without this table, whenever we execute branch instructions, we need to parse every instructions the branch would skip over.

-    This is optional and can be disabled by `--disable-jump-table` option.
+    This is optional and can be disabled by the `--disable-jump-table` runtime option.

   * Local offset tables.

     This is to speed up access to locals.
 E.g. `local.get`.
     Without this, an access to a local is O(x*x) where x is the number of locals.

+    These tables are generated only when toywasm is built with variable-sized values, which is the default.
+    (`-D TOYWASM_USE_SMALL_CELLS=ON`)

-    These are optional and can be disabled by `--disable-localtype-cellidx` and `--disable-resulttype-cellidx` options.
+    You can disable them by `--disable-localtype-cellidx`
+    and the `--disable-resulttype-cellidx` runtime options.

   * Type annotations for value-polymorphic instructions.

-    This is not optional.
+    Some wasm instructions like `drop` works on a value of any types and there is no cheap way to know the type at runtime.
+    While validating the bytecode, toywasm annotates these instructions with the sizes of the values so that the necessary infomation is available when executing it.

+    This is unconditionally enabled if toywasm is built with variable-sized values, which is the default.
+    (`-D TOYWASM_USE_SMALL_CELLS=ON`)

 * I don't like to use huge-switch statements or "labels as values", which are well-known techniques to implement efficient interpreters.